Projects-by-Harsh-and-Sid/Metagraph_NFT_Chain/README.md

 NeuraNFT is an innovative decentralized AI system built on Constellation Network's Metagraph architecture.
 It addresses the growing demand for personalized, secure, and decentralized artificial intelligence by combining blockchain technology with a decentralized infrastructure for secure deployment of machine learning models.

 NeuraNFT leverages Non-Fungible Tokens (NFTs) to encapsulate fine-tuning data and model information, creating a unique ecosystem enabling users to own, customize, and securely access their AI models.
-The system harnesses Constellation's Metagraph architecture and Directed Acyclic Graph (DAG) based consensus for model training and inference.
+This approach allows for unprecedented personalization and ownership of AI models, while maintaining privacy and security.
+The system harnesses Constellation's Metagraph architecture and Directed Acyclic Graph (DAG) based consensus for model training and inference, providing a scalable and efficient platform for AI operations.

 ## Architecture Overview